INVESTMENT APPROACH

 We endeavour to enhance the value of our divisions by supporting their growth through strategy development and specialised corporate services.

-Our capital allocation priorities support our strategic objectives, value-creation and the long-term sustainability of our group.
+Our capital allocation priorities support our strategic objectives, value creation and the long-term sustainability of our group.
+With the completion of our latest investment cycle, we are prioritising a reduction in net debt ahead of capacity expansions, acquisitions, share buy-backs or dividends.

 Debt

 Debt should be at a level that provides balance sheet flexibility and resilience.
-We target a net debt to EBITDA ratio of less than 2 times.^
+We target a net debt to EBITDA ratio of less than 2 times. ¹

 The maintenance of our asset base ensures the sustainability of our divisions.